liqotech/liqo/docs/advanced/external-ip-remapping.md

 # External IP remapping

-You can use liqo to map external IPs and make them reachable from a peered cluster.
+You can use Liqo to map external IPs and make them reachable from a peered cluster.
 You can configure the external IP remapping using the **IP** CRD.
+This can be useful if you want to make a server (for example a legacy database) running outside the cluster, reachable from a peered cluster.

 ```{warning}
 This feature is available only if [network module](/advanced/manual-peering.md) is enabled.